Help your child learn about their world, the differences between cities and states, and how to read a map with these 11 geography books for kids.

 - Many kindergarten through second graders refer to California as a country rather than a state.

 Introducing kids to geography and our globe is a fantastic way to learn about where we live.
-For instance, I explained that the Earth consists of seven continents.
-And that most of those continents are further segmented into countries.
-From there, countries divide into states, cities, towns, right down to our own home.
+For instance, explain that the Earth consists of seven continents, and that most are further segmented into countries.
+From there, countries divide into states, cities, towns, and right down to our own home.

 What can you teach your child about geography?
 Consider these objectives and goals:

-- Identify your child’s city, state and country on a world map.
+- Identify your city, state and country on a world map.

 - Tell the difference between a map and a globe.

 - Introduce scale, a map key, symbols and other important features on a map.

 - Learn about different cultures (along with your own).

 - Define these vocabulary words: country, state, city, culture, globe, map, geography and continent.